King's Cross Central: 1820's: Regents Canal

 Initially developed as terraced housing, with the opening of the Regents Canal in 1820 the area became industrialised.
-In 1822 the Imperial Gas Light and Coke Company developed a gas works south of the canal, which drew a number of other highly-polluting industries into the area.
+In 1822 the Imperial Gas Light and Coke Company developed a gas works south of the canal.

 1830's: Kings Cross

-A a 60 ft high monument topped by an 11 ft statue of King George IV was built at the junction of Gray's Inn Road, Pentonville Road and New Road, which later became Euston Road.
-Designed by architect Stephen Geary, the statue was constructed of bricks and mortar, and finished in a manner that gave it the appearance of stone "at least to the eyes of common spectators".
+A 60 ft high monument topped by an 11 ft statue of King George IV was built at the junction of Gray's Inn Road, Pentonville Road and New Road, which later became Euston Road.
+Designed by architect Stephen Geary, the statue was constructed of bricks and mortar, but had the appearance of stone.
 Described by George Walter Thornbury as "a ridiculous octagonal structure crowned by an absurd statue", the unpopular building was demolished in 1845, though the area kept the name of Kings Cross.
 A structure in the form of a lighthouse was built on top of a building almost on the site about 30 years later.
-Known locally as the "Lighthouse Building", the popular theory that the structure was an advertisement for Netten's Oyster Bar on the ground floor seems not to be true.
 It is a grade II listed building.